airsplay/lxmert/README.md

 We thank [Peter Anderson](https://panderson.me/) for providing the faster R-CNN code and pre-trained models under [Bottom-Up-Attention Github Repo](https://github.com/peteanderson80/bottom-up-attention).

 We thank [hugginface](https://github.com/huggingface) for releasing the excellent PyTorch code [PyTorch Transformers](https://github.com/huggingface/pytorch-transformers).

+We thank [Hengyuan Hu](https://www.linkedin.com/in/hengyuan-hu-8963b313b) for his [PyTorch VQA](https://github.com/hengyuan-hu/bottom-up-attention-vqa) implementation, our local VQA evaluator borrows the idea from this repo.

+We thank [Alane Suhr](http://alanesuhr.com/) for helping test LXMERT on NLVR2 unreleased test split.

 We thank all the authors and annotators of vision-and-language datasets (i.e.,